EIEG Program: Request for Proposals

-- If awarded, the PI and Department Chair/Director must sign the CRC Conditions of Award form and return it to the CRC Program Coordinator prior to award budget activation.
-Any research compliance items must also be approved prior to award activation.
+- If awarded, the PI and Department Chair/Director must sign the CRC Conditions of Award form and return it to the CRC Program Manager prior to award budget activation.

 - CRC grant funds can only be used to support research and creative activity.